IJA Numbers Championships 2021

 For bounce juggling, a drop is a failure to touch a ball which, as a result, hits the ground twice in a row or hits any foreign object.

 Collisions among the objects being juggled are permitted and are not considered as hitting foreign objects.

 The drop is considered to happen at the moment the object logically should have been caught or touched (not when it hits the ground).

-Catches made at the end of a run by “stacking up” or collecting multiple objects in the hands and body of one or more jugglers will be counted to the extent that such catches are made before any object is dropped.
+Catches made at the end of a run by “stacking up” or collecting multiple objects with the hands and body will be counted to the extent that such catches are made before any object is dropped.
 Any part of the body can be used to assist in catching or collecting, provided that the objects being juggled never touch the ground or a foreign object.
 Only throws made before collecting begins can have their subsequent catches counted.
 Competitors are not allowed to use pockets, nets, or other special clothing or apparatus to aid in catching or collecting.
 Collecting can only be used to end a run.
-Any object thrown after collecting has started is considered to be a drop at the moment of release of the throw.
+Any object thrown after collecting has started is considered a drop at the moment of release of the throw.

-Any object dropped after being collected is considered to be a drop at the moment of errant release and no subsequent catches will be counted in that run.
+Any object dropped after being collected is considered a drop at the moment of errant release and no subsequent catches will be counted in that run.

 While an object is touching any part of the body, it is considered to be in the hand that last caught it, or otherwise “should have” last caught it, in the normal pattern.
 For example, an object held between your legs or under an arm counts as being in a hand (the hand by which it “should have” been caught).
 Holding an object with the body in any way and then catching another object in the “same” hand results in collecting, and can only be used at the end of a run.

 Multiplex (“squeeze”) catching is considered collecting and is only permitted at the end of a run.
 If any hand, or hand and body combination, catches or touches one object while already holding another object, the competitor is considered to be collecting and ending a run.